bezyakina/practicum-tg-bot/README.md

+# Yet another telegram bot
-# My telegram bot for checking the homework status in Yandex.Practicum
+My telegram bot for checking the homework status in Yandex.Practicum